tenet-ac-za/safire.ac.za-website/content/safire/policy/forum/_index.md

 slug: forum
 tags:
   - forum
-title: SAFIRE Participants' Forum Terms of Reference
+title: SAFIRE Participants' Forum Terms of Reference [Archived]
 url: /safire/policy/forum/
+noindex: true
 ---

 > On 4 December 2023, TENET's Board of Directors approved the disestablishment of the SAFIRE Steering Committee, and by implication the SAFIRE Participants' Forum.
 SAFIRE's [governance]({{< ref "/safire/governance.md" >}}) has been [harmonised]({{< ref "/safire/news/2023-participants-forum-meeting-recommendations.md" >}}) with other services operated by TENET under the REN Master Service Agreement.